In this guide we’ll take a look at the best head torches for the UK market.

 - 500 lumens for winter mountaineering on difficult terrain.

 Lithium batteries usually fair better in very cold conditions.
-Alkaline batteries can lose up to 20% power at temperatures of 0 degrees Celsius or below.
+Alkaline batteries can lose up to 20% power at temperatures of 0°C and below.
 If you prefer to use a torch with alkaline batteries, then you might like to choose a type with an extension lead that allows you to keep the batteries in your pocket.
 This will keep them warmer and help them work more efficiently.